The Foundation continues its investments in Eastern Europe and Central Asia

 Leading and attending workshops at SAM has been essential for Philippe Guichandut's team to "share our own experience and promote topics that interest us, particularly in the areas of agro-microinsurance and agricultural finance."
 For example, at SAM in Ethiopia in 2017, the Foundation organized a field visit to introduce 11 MFIs to the R4 Rural Resilience initiative, an agribusiness microinsurance project of the World Food Programme and Oxfam America.
 Participants visited Africa Insurance, Nyala Insurance, the microbank DECIS, and two local NGOs, ORDA and REST.

 Philippe Guichandut added that "the SAM Investor Fair is also a great way to meet new potential partners and better understand the different types of MFIs that might be interested in working with us."
 For example, his team met representatives from ID Ghana for the first time at the SAM Fair.
-This relationship has flourished, and the Grameen Credit Agricole Foundation now finances ID Ghana through the African Facility, a partnership established between the Foundation and the French Development Agency.
+This relationship has flourished, and the Grameen Credit Agricole Foundation is now financing ID Ghana through the African Facility, a partnership established between the Foundation and the French Development Agency.

 ADA, a Luxembourg-based NGO, co-organizes the SAM every two years with the support of the Luxembourg Ministry of Development Cooperation and Humanitarian Action.
 The members of the SAM Steering Committee are: ADA, the Luxembourg Ministry of Foreign and European Affairs, the Network of African Microfinance Institutions, the African Agricultural and Rural Credit Association, and the Federation of APSFDs of the West African Economic and Monetary Union.
 For more information on the SAM, click here.